Wondering whether becoming a Phlebotomy Technician is the right career move for you? Here is a breakdown of what a phlebotomist does in a day.

 Preparing the Patient

-Once the equipment is ready to go, phlebotomy technicians prepare the patient for the procedure, which requires having excellent communication skills and being a good judge of character.
+Once the equipment is ready to go, a phlebotomy technician prepares the patient for the procedure, which requires having excellent communication skills and being a good judge of character.

 Drawing blood can be stressful, and many people are afraid of needles.
 It is a phlebotomy technician’s job to judge how a patient will react and anticipate the proper response or distraction techniques that will make the patient feel as comfortable as possible.